 Work Area 1: Existing Accountability Mechanisms (including the AOC reviews on accountability)

 Work Area 2: Review Input from Public Comment and Categorize Items into Work Streams 1 & 2 (WS1 & WS2)

 Work Area 3: Review Issues Identified by CWG-Stewardship

 Work Area 4: Identify Contingencies (especially in relation to Work Stream 1)

 The four areas were populated with volunteer CCWG members and participants who had dedicated mailing lists and wiki spaces to advance their work.

-Work Area 1
+Work Area 1: Inventory of Existing Accountability Mechanisms

 One of the first deliverables within the CCWG was an inventory of existing accountability mechanisms on 15 December 2014, delivered just one week after the CCWG-Accountability first met.
 The inventory was the starting point of CCWG’s discussions about which ICANN accountability mechanisms should be enhanced to address the risks the group had identified, and where gaps would remain and the group would need to develop new mechanisms to mitigate against those risks.
 This inventory is further described in section 4 of this document.

-Assessment of Comments to Date - Work Area 2
+Work Area 2: Assessment of Comments to Date

 Another area of initial CCWG work focused on a review of the collection of comments received during the development of the Enhancing ICANN Accountability process and assessed whether they were issues to address as part of Work Stream 1 (WS1) or Work Stream 2 (WS2).
 The group categorized the comments based on the following rationale: